 Andaman and Nicobar Islands

-ANI has also 270 species of birds (including endemics); the Nicobar island group has a higher endemicity than the Andamans and there are a total of 14 species endemic to ANI.
-The State Bird of the Andamans is the Andaman Wood pigeon.
+The Nicobar island group with c.
+250 species and nine endemics has a higher endemicity than the Andamans and there are a total of 15 species endemic to ANI.
+Five species endemic to the islands group are found in both Andaman and Nicobar.

 Contributors